 We record a valuation allowance to reduce our deferred tax assets to the amount that is more likely than not to be realized.
-We consider past operating results, future market growth, forecasted earnings, historical and projected taxable income, the mix of earnings in the jurisdictions in which we operate, prudent and feasible tax planning strategies and statutory tax law changes in determining the need for a valuation allowance.
+We consider past operating results, future market growth, historical and projected taxable income, the mix of earnings in the jurisdictions in which we operate, prudent and feasible tax planning strategies and statutory tax law changes in determining the need for a valuation allowance.
 If we were to determine that it is more likely than not that we would not be able to realize all or part of our net deferred tax assets in the future, an adjustment to the deferred tax assets would be charged to earnings in the period such determination is made.
 Likewise, if we later determine that it is more likely than not that all or part of the net deferred tax assets would be realized, then all or part of the previously provided valuation allowance would be reversed.
+As of September 30, 2021, we have significant U.S. deferred tax assets that have a full valuation allowance.
+Any changes to the judgements related to our valuation allowance could have a material impact on our results of operations.

 Inventory Valuation and Inventory Purchase Commitments.
 We value our inventory at the lower of cost or net realizable value.
-Costs for over 90% of inventory at our continuing operations as of September 30, 2020 and 2019 are determined on a FIFO basis, with the remainder determined on an average cost basis.
+Inventory cost includes the purchase price of parts or finished good and any freight cost incurred to receive the inventory into our manufacturing facilities.
 We regularly review inventory quantities and record a write-down to net realizable value for excess and obsolete inventory.
 The write-down is primarily based on historical inventory usage adjusted for expected changes in product demand and production requirements.
-Our industry is characterized by customers in highly cyclical industries, rapid technological changes, frequent new product developments and rapid product obsolescence.
-Changes in demand for our products and product mix could result in further write-downs.
+Our industry is characterized by customers in highly-cyclical industries, rapid technological changes, frequent new product developments and rapid product obsolescence.
+Changes in demand for our products could result in further write-downs.